rakshith-git/parking-proj/README.md

 great

-now just type adk web and you can see the project work
+now just type adk web and you can see the project work in localhost:8000